PostgREST/postgrest/configuration.rst

 db-anon-role
 ------------

   The database role to use when executing commands on behalf of unauthenticated clients.
+For more information, see :ref:`roles`.

 .. _db-pool: